republic-of-almost/mono/lib/nil/include/nil/readme.md

 Nil::Resources::Material mat{};
 mat.name = name; // this will be copied internally, name is free to go out of scope.
 ```

+## TODO
+- Add to unit test CI.
+- More Node tests for life time.
+- More Node Data/Resource tests for life time.